 Our partner, Bioprojet completed a Phase 3 trial in pediatric patients with narcolepsy and submitted the trial data to the European Medicines Agency (the "EMA") seeking approval for a pediatric narcolepsy indication.
-In January 2023, Bioprojet received a positive opinion from the EMA's Committee for Medicinal Products for Human Use ("CHMP") and in March 2023, the EMA granted approval for the marketing authorization of WAKIX for the treatment of narcolepsy in children 6 and older.
+In January 2023, Bioprojet received a positive opinion from the EMA's Committee for Medicinal Products for Human Use ("CHMP") and in March 2023, the EMA granted approval for the marketing authorization of WAKIX for the treatment of narcolepsy with or without cataplexy in children six and older.
 Based on the data from the positive Phase 3 trial conducted by Bioprojet, we submitted an sNDA for pediatric narcolepsy in December 2023.
-On February 21, 2024, we announced that the FDA has granted priority review of our pediatric narcolepsy sNDA and has set a Prescription Drug User Fee Act, or target action date, of June 21, 2024.
+On June 24, 2024, we announced that the FDA approved our sNDA for WAKIX for the treatment of EDS in pediatric patients six years of age and older with narcolepsy.

 We remain committed to obtaining pediatric exclusivity for WAKIX.
-The initiation of the PWS Phase 3 registrational trial, the TEMPO study, and pediatric narcolepsy sNDA are supportive of our efforts in obtaining pediatric exclusivity for WAKIX.
+The initiation of the PWS Phase 3 registrational trial, the TEMPO study, and the approval for EDS in pediatric narcolepsy are supportive of our efforts in obtaining pediatric exclusivity for WAKIX.

 We also seek to expand our pipeline through the acquisition of additional assets that focus on addressing the unmet needs of patients living with rare neurological diseases as well as patients living with other neurological diseases who have unmet medical needs.
 We are targeting assets that will allow us to further leverage the expertise and infrastructure that we have successfully built at Harmony so we can optimize the benefit of internal synergies.
 Consistent with this objective, in July 2022, we entered into a License and Commercialization Agreement (the "2022 LCA") with Bioprojet whereby we obtained exclusive rights to manufacture, develop and commercialize one or more new products based on pitolisant in the United States and Latin America, with the potential to add additional indications and formulations upon the agreement of both parties.
-We have made progress in the development of two new formulations of pitolisant, Next Gen 1 ("NG1") and Next Gen 2 ("NG2").
+We have made progress in the development of two new formulations of pitolisant, Pitolisant Gastroresistant ("Pitolisant GR") and Pitolisant High Dose ("Pitolisant HD").
 Both formulations entered clinical studies in the fourth quarter of 2023.
-We received data from the NG1 pilot bioequivalence study, which supports further development of NG1.
-We anticipate data from the NG2 pilot pharmacokinetics study in the second half of 2024.
-These formulations are expected to generate new IP to extend the pitolisant franchise out beyond 2040.
+We received data from the Pitolisant GR pilot bioequivalence study, which supports further development of Pitolisant GR.
+We received data from the Pitolisant HD pilot pharmacokinetics study in June 2024, which also supports advancing this development program toward pivotal trials.
+Provisional patents have been filed for both of these formulations with the potential for patent protection to the mid-2040's.

-In addition, in October 2023, we completed the acquisition of Zynerba Pharmaceuticals, Inc. (together with its subsidiary, Zynerba Pharmaceutical Pty, Ltd., "Zynerba"), a clinical-stage pharmaceutical company focused on innovative pharmaceutically produced transdermal cannabidiol therapies for orphan neuropsychiatric disorders.
-Zynerba's drug candidate is ZYN002, the first and only pharmaceutically-produced synthetic cannabidiol gel, devoid of THC, and formulated as a patent protected, permeation-enhanced gel for transdermal delivery.
+In October 2023, we completed the acquisition of Zynerba Pharmaceuticals, Inc. (together with its subsidiary, Zynerba Pharmaceutical Pty, Ltd., "Zynerba"), a clinical-stage pharmaceutical company focused on innovative pharmaceutically manufactured transdermal cannabidiol therapies for orphan neurobehavioral disorders.
+Zynerba's drug candidate is ZYN002, the first and only pharmaceutically manufactured synthetic cannabidiol gel, devoid of THC, and formulated as a patent protected, permeation-enhanced gel for transdermal delivery.
 ZYN002 is currently in a pivotal Phase 3 trial, the RECONNECT study, for the treatment of Fragile X Syndrome ("FXS").
 Topline data from this Phase 3 study is anticipated in mid-2025.
 ZYN002 has patent protection for the treatment of FXS until 2038.
+Based on the positive proof-of-concept ("PoC") study in 22q deletion syndrome, another rare disorder with prominent neurobehavioral symptoms, we are working with the FDA to align on the primary endpoint and finalize the Phase 3 protocol.